minimaxir/aitextgen/UPCOMING.md

 * Cross-training / training schedules
 * Sample weighting, so network can weight earlier text in the sequence stronger than later text (e.g. recent tweets than older tweets!)
 * Replace tokens in a tokenizer, e.g. replace rare tokens in a tweet generator with <|startoftext|> to save space, or allow a manual replacement (store replacement dict in a JSON config
-* Support any CLM model, not just BERT.
+* Support any CLM model, not just GPT2.
 * Support training model from scratch (will need to add tokenizer export)
 * Include a small model trainable on a CPU, trained from a distilled larger model
 * Allow excluding of tokens by index (e.g. allow model generation without the letter e)